barnardcsc/Spring-25-The-Nutty-Arcade-Gamifying-Squirrel-Census-Data/README.md

 ## **Running our game**

 1. Open your laptop's terminal
-2. Assuming squirrels-template is in your Downloads, type: &nbsp;&nbsp;&nbsp; **```cd Downloads/squirrels-template```** &nbsp;&nbsp;&nbsp; and then hit enter
+2. Type: &nbsp;&nbsp;&nbsp; **```cd Downloads/squirrels-template```** &nbsp;&nbsp;&nbsp; and then hit enter

-   (If it's located anywhere else, determine the path of folders it's nested within and substitute that path for "Downloads")
+   This assumes that squirrels-template is in your file downloads.
+If it's not, determine the path of folders it's nested within and substitute that path for "Downloads"

-3. Now, your terminal should say squirrels-template on the left.
+4. Now, your terminal should say squirrels-template on the left.
 This means you have successfully entered the game folder.

    Copy + paste one of the following lines into your terminal, then hit enter: